 7.5.1 The discussion above has highlighted a number of trends over time that, it can be assumed, will continue into the future.
 In particular, it is possible to assume that the worsening of the District's 'performance' relative to other authorities in terms of the Index of Multiple Deprivation could continue to worsen over time, not least because of a lack of employment land will constrain economic growth.
+Likewise, the lack of a plan is likely to constrain housing growth in the longer term which will exacerbate the current need for affordable housing.
 In terms of environmental issues, the primary 'future baseline' consideration relates to climate change.
 Flood risk is set to worsen, and climate change will also have implications for water resources, biodiversity and other issues.
 Climate change will, of course, also impact on the 'communities baseline' locally.